dotnet/docs-aspire/docs/whats-new/preview-4.md

 ## General application model improvements

+There are several general improvements to the application model that make it easier to model common scenarios.

 ### Changing container properties

 We added some new methods to tweak container images, tags and volumes.